aaronnoyes/slaypatcher/README.md

 - gcc-aarch64-linux-gnu
 - dotnet 9.0.303
   - You should be able to modify global.json in the recovered project to use a different versoin
+  - If you don't have this then it is hard to figure out what's broken when it tries to build

 ### Downloaded via scripts
 - [Spine Editor with C+ support](https://spine-godot.s3.eu-central-1.amazonaws.com/4.2/4.5.1-stable/godot-editor-linux-mono.zip)